KU-MedAI/glm4dnv-asd/fine-tuned/README.md

 ---

 ## Overview
-This directory contains the code for fine-tuning genomic language models (gLMs) used in the benchmarking pipeline.
+This directory contains code for fine-tuning genomic language models (gLMs) used in the benchmarking pipeline.

 It includes:
 - **task-specific fine-tuning scripts for multiple gLMs**
 - **scripts for variant pooling to generate variant-level embeddings from fine-tuned models**

-Fine-tuning uses task-specific training datasets, while variant pooling is applied to de novo variant datasets used for downstream Autism Spectrum Disorder (ASD) prediction.
+Fine-tuning uses task-specific datasets, while variant pooling is applied to de novo variant datasets for downstream Autism Spectrum Disorder (ASD) prediction.

 ## Directory Structure
 ```text